abhijeetnikam1995/FOCUS/README.md

- This is a forum crawler that only crawls Index, Thead and Page Flipping URLs using some of methods described in IEEE paper (http://ieeexplore.ieee.org/document/6165295/).
+ This is a forum crawler that only crawls Index, Thread and Page Flipping URLs using some of methods described in IEEE paper (http://ieeexplore.ieee.org/document/6165295/).
 However it is not the exact same implementation of the paper.

 # Currently Supported Forum Softwares :
  1) phpBB